MilanLund/migration-tool/README.md

 ```sh
 npm install
 ```
-Then the endpoit is available on th following address:
+Then the endpoit is available on the following address:
 ```sh
 http://localhost:5000/<YOUR_PROJECT_ID>
 ```

 ### Making requests

 The best way how to access the endpoint is using [Postman](https://www.getpostman.com/apps).
-The endpoint accepts requests with following attributes:
+The endpoint accepts requests with the following attributes:

 - The request URL must contain your Project ID.
 ```sh